BEST San Francisco Magic Shows NOW in 2024

-San Francisco has a rich history and is famous for so many reasons.
-The Golden Gate bridge, its hilly streets, Alcatraz and its Chinatown are just a few of the reasons why San Francisco is a world-class travel destination.
-And if you happen to be a magic fan, then you'll be happy to know that there are plenty of opportunities to catch some magic.
+And for magic fans, you'll be happy to know that there are plenty of opportunities to catch some magic.
 The fog alone will magically make things disappear and reappear!
 If you are seeking something with a little (or a lot) more entertainment value, many talented performers grace the Bay Area with their magic skills.
 There are weekly and monthly shows, dinner shows and variety shows.
-Explore the magicians on our list and you are sure to find something that will make for a great date night, birthday celebration or a fun time with friends.
+Explore the SF magic shows on our list and you are sure to find something that will make for a great date night, birthday celebration or a fun time with friends.

 514 Main St

 Martinez, CA 94553

 This is a dinner show theatre that includes a three course meal and an hour long magic show.
 Each weekend features a different performer, so you can visit time and again and always catch something new and exciting.
 One price includes it all, meal, entertainment, tax, etc. No hidden fees.
 You will get the added bonus of table magic between courses.
 This is a great all-in-one evening.
 Shows often sell out, so get your tickets early.